What Is SSH?

 - All: Either password authentication or public key authentication is required for the client.

 To prevent MITM attacks, you can use key authentication, which is more secure.
-The basic principle of key authentication is that the server uses the public key of the client to encrypt random content, and the client uses its private key to decrypt the content and sends the decrypted content to the server for identity verification.
+The basic principle of key authentication is that the SSH server uses the client public key to encrypt random content, and the SSH client uses its private key to decrypt the content and sends the decrypted content to the server for identity verification.
 The following figure shows the detailed process.

 SSH key authentication-based login process

-- The SSH client sends a login request to the SSH server.
-The SSH server searches for the public key of the client based on the username in the request, encrypts a random number using the public key, and sends the encrypted random number to the client.
+3. The SSH server searches for the client public key based on information such as the username in the request, encrypts a random number using the public key, and sends the encrypted random number to the client.

 - Author： Gu Peiyue, Feng Yuanyuan

-- Updated on： 2021-12-14
+- Updated on： 2023-05-12

 - Views： 18809

 - Average rating：